stormuk/wp-tidy-admin-bar/readme.txt

 License: MIT
 License URI: http://opensource.org/licenses/MIT

-Simple options to tidy up the uncessary clutter in the WordPres Admin Bar
+Simple options to tidy up the uncessary clutter in the WordPress Admin Bar

 == Description ==

-Simple options to tidy up the uncessary clutter in the WordPres Admin Bar
+Simple options to tidy up the uncessary clutter in the WordPress Admin Bar

 == Installation ==